Tri Counties Bank residential adjustable rate mortgages (ARMs) are now originated using the 30-day average SOFR.

 SOFR (Secured Overnight Financing Rate) is the industry-recommended replacement for LIBOR.
 Tri Counties Bank, along with leading banks and mortgage investors such as Fannie Mae and Freddie Mac, is now using SOFR as the index for new residential ARMs.

-If you would like to discuss SOFR-based options, or have an existing LIBOR-based loan that you would like to transition to SOFR, please contact your Home Mortgage Loan Specialist or call 1-877-822-5626.
+If you would like to discuss SOFR-based options, or had an existing LIBOR-based loan that transitioned to SOFR, please contact your Home Mortgage Loan Specialist or call 1-877-822-5626.